 Spend your final day simply chilling out on the Adriatic Sea and enjoying the laid-back nature of Piran.
 If it interests you, you could opt to go on a day trip to the nearby coastal town of Izola, check out some sea salt pans or even head over to Trieste, Italy which is located only about an hour away.

-If you’re heading back to Ljubljana, it’s only located about 1.5 hours from Piran, so it is easy to get back to the capital either by public transit or by your own vehicle at the end of your Slovenia itinerary.
+If you’re heading back to Ljubljana, it’s only located about 1.5 hours from Piran, so it is easy to get back to the capital either by public transit or by your own vehicle.

 Julian Alps Itinerary